tonybaldwin/myown/README.rst

   1. Download the MyOwn template zip-file
   #.
 Unpack it into *<dokuwiki>/lib/tpl/* directory
   #.
 Change template parameter to MyOwn in *<dokuwiki>/conf/local.php* file
+  #. or change template parameter in the admin/configuration page.

     ::